PaoloProdossimoLopes/node-microservice-notification/README.md

 The service defines the following API endpoints:

 - POST `/notifications` - Create a new notification
-- GET `/notifications/:userId` - List all notifications for a user
+- GET `/notifications/to/:recipientId` - List all notifications sended to user
+- GET `/notifications/to/:recipientId/count` - Count all notifications sended to user
-- PATCH `/notifications/:id/read` - Mark a notification as read
+- PATCH `/notifications/:notificationId/read` - Mark a notification as read
-- PATCH `/notifications/:id/unread` - Mark a notification as unread
+- PATCH `/notifications/:notificationId/unread` - Mark a notification as unread
-- DELETE `/notifications/:id` - Cancel a notification
+- PATCH `/notifications/:notificationId/cancel` - Cancel a notification already sended

 ## Contributing